CS171/2018/assets/instructions/hw4_r/HW4.md

 ```

 2. Make sure to keep the overall size of your submission under 5MB!
-Sketches don't have to be in the highest resolution, but should still be readable.

 3. Upload a single .zip file.